-Here, the buyer takes care of the freight charges initially but deducts the same from the supplier’s invoice.
+Here, the buyer initially takes care of the freight charges but deducts the same from the supplier’s invoice.
 Similar to the above cases, it is the seller who holds the ownership of the goods in transit.

 FOB Destination Accounting

-Buyer will record the purchase after the goods arrive at their dock.
+The buyer will record the purchase after the goods arrive at their dock.
 Similarly, the seller must also record the sales then.

 Significance of FOB Destination